Visiting NYC DOT Locations for Canopy Information & Permit/Construction Related Summons

 - Unfenced lots and broken fences.

-- Canopies for safety and compliance with DOT's Highway Rules.
+- Canopies for safety and compliance with NYC DOT's Highway Rules.

 - Roadway restorations to ensure that restorations are flush with surrounding areas and free of defects.